Update (March 5, 2026): This page was updated with new official ACOTAR release details shared by Sarah J. Maas.

 - Will she stabilize Prythian’s fragile peace or spark new conflicts?

-What is ACOTAR 6 About?
+What is the next ACOTAR Book 6 About?

 Half the fun of waiting for ACOTAR book 6 is theorizing wildly.
 Here are the hottest theories circulating the fandom:

 - Elain + Lucien vs. Elain + Azriel – The mate bond versus true love — it’s the ship war that has divided the fandom for years.
 Elain and Lucien are technically mates, but her quiet chemistry with Azriel has been impossible to ignore.
 ACOTAR book 6 could finally settle it: does Elain follow the pull of the bond, or does she choose the shadowsinger who sees her as more than “just the pretty one”?
+But there’s a twist: Gwyneth Berdara.
+Her growing friendship — and possibly something more — with Azriel in Silver Flames had fans raising eyebrows.

 - Koschei – The creepy death-god trapped by the lake isn’t going anywhere.
 Many believe ACOTAR 6 will finally make Koschei the main antagonist, dragging Elain into high-stakes conflict.